elimu-ai/web3-wiki/TOKENOMICS.md

 ### Token Liquidity

 People who contribute liquidity to the token economy can deposit their liquidity pool tokens and receive rewards.
-The dAapp for liquidity provider rewards is available at https://rewards.elimu.ai.
+The DApp for liquidity provider rewards is available at https://rewards.elimu.ai.

 ## DAO Governance